-This week we bring you a discussion by 5 education experts on using mobile phones in the classroom.
-The overall consensus in this article is that experts don’t want to ban the use of mobile phones in the classroom because the advantages outweigh the disadvantages.
+This week we bring you a discussion by five education experts on using mobile phones in the classroom.
+The overall consensus is that experts don’t want to ban mobile phones in school because the advantages outweigh the disadvantages.

-Whilst there are concerns expressed in the article in reference to the need for human communication and the risk of cyber bullying, the positive benefits that mobile phones bring to the enhancement of the learning experience for students clearly outweigh this.
-There is also an opinion expressed that phones are an important access to parents, whilst banning them mightwill merely serve to make bullying more hidden.
+There are concerns about communication and the risk of cyberbullying, but they are outweighed by the positive benefits that mobile phones bring.
+There is also an opinion expressed that phones are necessary to access parents, while banning them might merely serve to make bullying more hidden.

 Some quotes from the article we particularly liked:

-Matthew Kearney, an Associate Professor for the Teacher Education program at the University of Technology Sydney: “if school students want to investigate, collect data, receive personalised and immediate feedback, record media, create, compose, or communicate with peers, in and beyond the classroom, then using mobile apps is ideal.”
+Matthew Kearney, an Associate Professor for the Teacher Education program at the University of Technology Sydney: “if school students want to investigate, collect data, receive personalized and immediate feedback, record media, create, compose, or communicate with peers, in and beyond the classroom, then using mobile apps is ideal.”

-At BSD we encourage students to use mobile phones in the classroom to document their learning by taking notes, clicking photos, to research online or test the mobile compatibility and user experience of their recently coded projects.
-In fact, we find internationally that students are most motivated when they fully understand the potential of technology and consequently feel empowered to use it as a tool to positively impact their communities.
+We encourage students to use mobile phones in the classroom to document their learning by taking notes, clicking photos, researching online, or testing the mobile compatibility and user experience of their recently coded projects.
+Students are most motivated when they fully understand the potential of technology and consequently feel empowered to use it impactfully.

 Here are 40 ways to use mobile phones in your next classroom.
 Tweet us at @EducationBSD and share your stories, obstacles, and opinion on allowing mobile phones in your classroom.